-The gig mentality brings a sense of freedom, openness, engagement and accountability, inside and outside organizations.
-The gig mentality in the workplace should be embraced, not resisted.
-After I gave the opening keynote at IntranetReloaded in Berlin, where I talked about how the gig mentality can create a feeling of chaos, many people came up to me over the two-day conference.
-They talked about how they see signs of the gig mentality in their own organizations.
-Many asked how to encourage it.
+The gig mindset brings a sense of freedom, openness, engagement and accountability, inside and outside organizations.
+The gig mindset in the workplace should be embraced, not resisted.
+I gave the opening keynotes at IntranetReloaded in Berlin in April and at the London Enterprise Digital Summit in June.
+Both times I talked about the gig mindset and changes it is bringing to organizations.
+At both conferences there was strong interest and lots of questions.
+I came out of both events convinced that the gig mindset is triggering fundamental changes in how people work.

-What are the signs that the gig mentality is happening inside organization?
+What are the signs that the gig mindset is happening inside organizations?

-For the last few years I have seen many people, salaried, inside organizations, showing signs of behavior much like mine.
+For the last few years I have seen many people, salaried, inside organizations, showing signs of behavior much like freelancers.

-- People move fluidly from project to project, changing roles and bosses (meaning project owners) more often, sometimes from completely different departments and functions.
+- People move fluidly from project to project, changing roles and bosses (meaning project owners) more often.

-- Many don’t have job titles, often just generic names of departments on their email signatures.
+- Many don’t have job titles, often just generic phrases on their email signatures.

-- They are self-managed, choose where they work to a greater extent than a few years ago (home, office, on the road) and may no longer have an individual office on the company premises.
+- They are self-managed, choose where they work to a greater extent than a few years ago (home, office, on the road).

 - Reputation and personal branding are important to them.
 They take care to build and nurture it internally and externally.

-My next research project is focused on the gig mentality inside organizations: what it means for people, leadership and work cultures.
-What are the risks and opportunities and how are organizations are dealing with it – encouraging, moderating or ignoring!
-Please get in touch if you’d like to participate in the research.
+My current research project is focused on the gig mentality inside organizations: what it means for people, leadership and work cultures.
+What are the risks and opportunities?
+How are organizations are dealing with it – encouraging, discouraging, moderating or ignoring?

 Here’s link to the survey, which takes 20 minutes maximum.
 Feel free to share the link!
 Anyone can participate and get a copy of the consolidated data report.